executium/api-version-2/rest-api.md

 ## Bitcoin Price Tracker
 Data related to the current price of Bitcoin in realtime.
 This endpoint only provides the data streams.
 You should use your own graph product to map the data.
-A minimum of 1 exchange is required to run and a maximum of 6 is possible.
+The base endpoint for this should be `marketdata.executium.com`.

 ```
 POST /api/v2/public/bitcoin-price-tracker